Dog Licenses and Laws

 If you live within the limits of the Cities of Lake Oswego or Happy Valley, you will need to obtain a license for your dog from your local city.

 - County Laws (Title 5, Animals): Clackamas County dog owners must obey county code.
-A revised code went into effect October 1, 2010.

 - County Laws on Preventive Fences: It is unlawful for dogs to run at large in Clackamas County.
 Any Peace Officer or Dog Services Officer may impound a dog that is found running at large.